niels-slotboom/notes/Submanifolds.typ

 $<relationAmbientInducedConnectionAndExtrCurv>
 which splits the ambient connection into its tangential and normal components relative to the foliation $Sigma$.

-This relationship can also be turned around:
+Let us now examine why this object might be referred to as the extrinsic curvature.
+Firstly, we note that the above relationship can be turned around:
 $
   mnabla_X Y = nabla_X Y - K(X,Y).
 $
 While this may appear trivial at first glance, it offers a useful geometric perspective: $K(X,Y)$ is the _correction_ necessary to make $nabla_X Y$ tangent to $Sigma$.
 Such a correction becomes necessary when the tangent plane "tilts"---for instance, on a sphere, moving from one point to another causes the tangent plane to rotate.
 The full derivative $nabla_X Y$ will generally not remain in the new tangent plane, and thus must have parts of it "chopped off" to become tangent.
 That "chopped-off" part is $K(X,Y)$.
 It hence encodes the change in orientation of the tangent spaces---or equivalently, the change in the normal spaces---as one moves along the submanifold.
 This makes it clear why $K$ is rightly referred to as the _extrinsic curvature_: it measures how the submanifold is shaped _within_ the ambient manifold.
 This is exactly what we found to be missing when guessing that $macron(R) = P R|_(T Sigma)$: a measure of how the leaves themselves curve on top of the background.
 How $K(X,Y)$ relates to $macron(R)$ precisely remains to be established---but it certainly feels like a step in the right direction.

-This idea is also reflected in the alternate expression
+The idea of $K$ encoding the change in orientation of the tangent/normal spaces is also reflected in an alternative expression one may derive for it.
+By partial integration, we obtain
 $
   K(X,Y) = Q nabla_X Y = nabla_X (Q Y) - (nabla_X Q) Y.
 $
 Since $Q Y= 0$ for $Y in Gamma(T Sigma)$, this reduces to
 $
-  K(X,Y) = -(nabla_X Q) Y.
+  K(X,Y) = -(nabla_X Q) Y,
 $
-This version highlights another aspect of the same idea: extrinsic curvature measures how the normal projection operator changes along $X$, when acting on $Y$.
+an equivalent but different characterisation of the extrinsic curvature.
+This version highlights another aspect of the same idea: extrinsic curvature measures how the normal projection operator changes along $X$, with the change being probed by acting on $Y$.
 In other words, it tracks how the normal bundle twists and turns along the leaves of the foliation---consistent with our earlier interpretation in terms of tilting tangent spaces.

 === Geometric Interpretation via the Normal Vector <extCurvatureNormalVector>